WadeT2000/myDockerTemplate/README.md

     After running npm install for each endpoint, in the terminal CD back to mydockertemplate and do the following:

         1. ` docker-compose up --build `

+# Common Errors

-    (If you run into the issue of already having a container with this name follow directions below)
+If you run into the issue of already having a container with this name follow directions below
-            # The container name "/db" is already in use by container "---------------------------------------".
+            The container name "/db" is already in use by container "---------------------------------------".
 You have to remove (or rename) that container to be able to reuse that name.

+            - Navigate to docker-compose.yaml and change the container name on Line 4

+            OR

-                - In the terminal press Lctrl+C
+            - In the terminal
+                - Press Lctrl+C
-                    - Paste 'docker container rm <Container Name> (Container Name should be the container that is being hosted on the same port)
+                + ` docker container rm <Container Name> ` (Container Name should be the container that is being hosted on the same port)
                 (This should resolve your container issues)

-                    OR
-                    - Navigate to docker-compose.yaml and change the container name on line 4
+ Database that you've created not actually being created? follow below instructions
+    There are two main ways to go about this fix actions
+        1. Manually create your database:
+        - Now that you have created a db container lets look inside it.
+            - Open a new terminal
+                + ` docker ps `
+                (you should see a couple containers listed, one of them should have the name db with a container id similar to <6d3nna456...> this will change with every container you spin up)
+                + ` docker exec -it <First 2-4 digits in the container ID> bash `
+                + ` psql -U postgres `
+                + ` \l `
+                (This should produce a chart of all the database under your current container)
+                + ` CREATE DATABASE <Database name that you have come up with in the previous steps matching this name is important> ; `
+            You have now created your database.
+                - In your main terminal
+                    + Press L-ctrl + C
+                    + ` docker-compose down `
+                    + ` docker-compose up --build `
+            Everything should be up and running as intended.

+        2. Delete all previous volumes so it creates your database upon starting your application (Be warned this will delete any previous databases that you have build in your user-data directory, if you dont have anything personal that you have build and want to keep then avoid doing this step)

+            - In your current terminal
+                + Press L-ctrl + C
+                + ` docker-compose down -v `
+                + ` docker-compose up --build `
+            Everything should be up and running as intended

 # The application should be up and running